SujitShres1ha/React-js/README.md

 `Outlet` like a placeholder for your pages.
 When you navigate to a different page, `Outlet` gets replaced with the content of that page.

 We define routing paths in a variable and pass it to `RouterProvider` as a prop.

+`useParams` is a hook that allows you to access URL parameters.
+In a route like `/user/:id`, `:id` is a URL parameter.
+Inside the component rendered by this route, you can use `useParams` to get the value of `id` from the current URL.